 Eat Gum-Friendly Foods

 Foods can help keep gums in good shape.
 Cheese, for instance, contains a high amount of calcium that is best in strengthening the teeth.
-Plus, every time you take a bite at this dairy product, the plaques that are sticking on your teeth is gradually removed.
+Plus, every time you take a bite at this dairy product, the plaques that are sticking on your teeth are gradually removed.
 To exercise the gums and neutralize the level of acidity in your mouth, munch water-filled fruits like apples.

 Although gums are less prominent than the teeth, they serve an essential purpose.
 Take care of these important soft tissues by following the tips mentioned above.